corinwagen/scratchpad/mcule/README.md

 Here, it's used to extract molecules containing given functional groups from the Mcule building blocks database.
 (Functional groups are defined in ``matches.txt``.)

+This hasn't been extensively validated: the "urea" match is demonstrably wrong (sorry!), so check any results before using them further.

 ## Usage

 To run these scripts for yourself: